Skip to section

 Important!

-5. What’s The Difference Between Stocks And CFD Stocks?
+5. What’s The Difference Between Buying Shares And CFDs?

-If you trade stocks, you own the corresponding asset.
-Your potential profits are only limited to how much the stock prices increase.
+When you buy stocks, you own the corresponding asset.
+Your potential profits are limited by the gains in stock prices.

 In contrast, CFDs are speculative products that leverage your investment, allowing you to bet on the price movement of various assets without owning them.